A high performance virtual synthesis engine

 Create rich molecular libraries

 Reactor has the option to copy arbitrary property fields from the input reactant files to the results.
 These can include e.g. solubility or availability information of the reactants.
 Also, Reactor can generate synthesis codes for each reaction in the enumeration process containing selected information from the reaction scheme and the reactants.

 The standalone version of Reactor has a clean and straightforward graphical user interface for reaction enumeration process configuration.
 The GUI leads users step by step through the whole configuration process of the virtual chemical reaction.

 Accessibility on various platforms

-Reactor is available as a standalone application since being integrated into Instant JChem and JChem for Excel in the workflow management tools KNIME and Pipeline Pilot.
-In its standalone version it can be used through the GUI, as a command line application, and also through a full featured Java API.
-Reactor offers full platform independence, it is equally available for Microsoft Windows®, Mac OS and Linux platforms.
+Reactor is available as a standalone application, as well as integrated into Instant JChem, JChem for Excel, and workflow management tools KNIME and Pipeline Pilot.
+In its standalone version, it can be used as a GUI application, as a command line application, and also as a full-featured Java API.
+Reactor is platform-independent, it is available on Windows, Mac OS and Linux systems.

 Create and test your reactions

 Reactor has an integrated reaction sketcher and editor tool.
 Users can create their own reaction schemes and add corresponding reaction rules by using the Chemical Terms language.
 The created reaction schemes can be easily tested and the reaction rules can be validated using the integrated reaction testing tool in Reactor.